-The high cost of traveling back and forth to work every day has commuters looking for relief.
-Thankfully the IRS acknowledges this burden on the workforce and has established a way for employees to get some help.
-However, the one caveat is that a commuter benefit plan must be offered by the workers’ employer; tax payers are not permitted to submit commuter expenses as part of their personal income tax write-offs.
+Taxpayers are not permitted to submit commuter expenses as part of their personal income tax write-offs.
+And the high cost of traveling back and forth to work every day has commuters looking for relief.
+Thankfully, the IRS acknowledges this burden on the workforce and has established a way for employees to get some help.
+However, the one caveat is that a commuter benefit plan must be offered by the workers’ employer.

 When it comes to commuter benefit plans, there are a couple of options available.

-One way is for employers to offer pre-paid transit passes to their workforce.
+One way is for employers to offset high commuter costs is to offer pre-paid transit passes to their workforce.
 These passes can be used on public or privately-owned mass transit systems, or for a business that transports people, like a vanpool.
 The bonus for employers is that they can save on payroll taxes because it does not count toward the employee’s gross income.

 Another method for employers is to offer a reimbursement plan, which allows employees to set aside tax-free deductions from their paychecks and get reimbursed for qualified expenses.
 The monthly maximum reimbursements for varying transportation methods are:

-Since employees are looking to make their dollars go farther, they should check to see if their company offers a commuter benefits package.
+Since employees are looking to make their dollars go farther to offset the high cost of commuting, they should check to see if their company offers a commuter benefits package.
 Transit plans can be a low cost solution to attracting and retaining top talent within a company’s workforce.

 DataPath’s Summit platform can be a part of any employer’s benefits package, and it offers a variety of options: